 All of our revenues are denominated in Renminbi, and a significant portion of our costs are incurred in Philippine Pesos and U.S. dollars, including service fee payments to nearly all of our teachers.
 We engage independently contracted teachers and lease properties in the Philippines.
 We are exposed to the risk of cost increases due to inflation in the Philippines and the depreciation of Renminbi.
 In the third quarter of 2015, we began offering one-on-one lessons with independently contracted global teachers whose payments are made in U.S. dollars.
 We are therefore exposed to the risk of an increase in the value of the U.S. dollars against Renminbi, which would increase our expenses.
-In addition, as we currently engage some third-party vendors to handle the payment of the service fees of our independently contracted foreign teachers in the Philippines and in the rest of the world, and we settle the balance with them in Hong Kong dollars, we are also exposed to the risk of an increase in the value of the Hong Kong dollar against Renminbi.
 Currency fluctuations in the Philippine Peso, Hong Kong dollars or U.S. dollars against Renminbi could create economic instability that may increase our expenses and harm our business operations.